 Masters in Marriage and Family Therapy

 The Marriage and Family Therapy (MFT) Program focuses on a core curriculum designed to prepare students to work from a systemic perspective with individuals, couples, families, and groups in a variety of mental health settings.
 The program consists of a minimum of 60 semester credit hours.
-Students are required to accumulate 500 client contact hours and a minimum of 100 hours of supervision to complete requirements for graduation.
-Client contact hours are obtained at the state of the art on-site Clinic for Individual and Family Counseling, as well as at local agencies.
-Clinical supervision is based on live observation, videotape, or audiotape.
+The program’s curriculum, direct clinical contact hours, and supervision hours requirements align with COAMFTE v.12.5 standards.
+Direct clinical contact hours are obtained at the state of the art on-site Clinic for Individual and Family Counseling, as well as at clinical placements sites across Ohio.
+Students are eligible immediately upon graduation for Marriage and Family Therapy license in Ohio.

 - School of Counseling application supplement form